UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-bestiary.md

 - Large, with striped fur.
 Live in woodlands and colder regions.
 - Hunt alone, using their coloration to camouflage and surprise their victims.

+## Catoblepas

+7 HP, 1 Armor, 16 STR, 9 DEX, 13 WIL, tail (d8)

+- A monstrous creature with the body of a Cape buffalo, scales on its back, and the head of a wild boar.
+Its enormous head always points towards te ground.
+- **Paralyze**: Its stare turns a single target to stone.
+Moonlight reverses the effect.

 ## Cave Locust